hapijs/hapi/docs/Reference.md

 # Server Plugins

 There are several extension points for **hapi** plugins to use.
-A plugin can be as basic as adding a route or it can add extend server functionality.
+A plugin can be as basic as adding a route or it can extend server functionality.

 ## Creating a Plugin

+A **hapi** plugin should be a module that can be installable.
+Therefore, it will need a _'package.json'_ file and a unique name.
+In order to identify the version of **hapi** that the plugin is compatible with specify a `peerDependencies` section in the _'package.json'_ and add an entry for hapi.
+To help with the plugin creation process there is a grunt-init project called [grunt-init-hapi-plugin](https://github.com/spumko/grunt-init-hapi-plugin) that can be installed.

 ### Plugin Schema